 Exit 63 Theatre is a company created by actors for actors.
 We focus on a quick and efficient rehearsal process and a short but strong run, two months in all.
 We encourage collaboration from all our actors, designers and administrators in the rehearsal room.
-Our goal is to not only make theatre for theatre people, but to produce productions that are accessible to this ever-changing, Netflix-binging, Insta-Twitter world.
-Theatre should never, ever be boring.
-Every time the lights go up on an Exit 63 show we are aiming to entice, excite and blow your mind.
+Our goal is to not only make theatre for the theatre community, but to produce plays that are accessible to this ever-changing, Netflix-binging, Insta-Twitter world.
+Theatre should never be boring.

 "The unflinching presentation also serves as a coming attraction, an enticement for Chicago audiences to watch this theatre company for more fine productions in the near future" - Chicago Theatre Review

 "As a company 'by actors for actors,' it’s no surprise that this ensemble is consistently connected and present, believably embodying the characters and their world … as a whole this is an ensemble of actors whose performances are consistently engaging, encouraging self-reflection." - Performink